pingcap/docs/tidb-cloud/manage-user-access.md

 TiDB Cloud defines different user roles to manage different permissions of TiDB Cloud users in organizations, projects, or both.

-You can grant roles to a user at the organization level or the project level.
+You can grant roles to a user at the organization level or at the project level.
 Make sure to carefully plan the hierarchy of your organizations and projects for security considerations.

 ### Organization roles

-At the organization level, there are four types of roles, in which `Organization Owner` can invite members and grant organization roles to members.
+At the organization level, TiDB Cloud defines four roles, in which `Organization Owner` can invite members and grant organization roles to members.

 | Permission  | `Organization Owner` | `Organization Billing Admin` | `Organization Console Audit Admin` | `Organization Member` |
 |---|---|---|---|---|